alexbsec/alexbsec.github.io/_posts/2023-12-01-fd-pwnable.md

 drwxr-xr-x  2 kaizen users  40 Dec  1 23:39 test3
 ```

-Finally, the stdin is exactly what we type into the terminal from our keyboard.
-An example would be passing input to a command, such as
+Finally, stdin is exactly what we type into the terminal from our keyboard.
+An example would be passing input to a command, such as:

 ```bash
 kaizen@celestial /tmp/fd $ echo "ls" | bash